The Best Breakfast in Every State, According to Yelp

 UTAH: Cupla Coffee in Salt Lake City

-Just follow the signs down to this hidden underground hotspot, which is both a small single batch roastery and health-conscious breakfast eatery.
+Just follow the signs down to this hidden underground hotspot, which is both a small single batch roastery and a health-conscious breakfast eatery.
 And patrons of all diets are welcome here—the in-house bakery whips up scrumptious gluten-free, vegan, paleo, and keto options alike, and there are plenty of non-dairy milk options.
 Yelpers highlight the croissant sandwiches and "expertly constructed" breakfast burritos, but there's also a wide selection of grab-and-go eats, including bagels, scones, danishes, quiches, and croissants, as well as chia pudding and overnight oats.

 VERMONT: Butler's Pantry in Stowe